-- Look for a postpartum girdle that is made from high-quality material.
-You don’t want something that is going to wear out quickly or cause you discomfort.
+- High-Quality Material: You don’t want something that will wear out quickly or cause discomfort.

-- Find a garment with breathable fabric.
-Your body temperature fluctuates so much in the first few weeks postpartum, something that doesn’t breathe is only going to intensify the sweats and get uncomfortable and stinky quicker.
+- Breathable Fabric: Your body temperature fluctuates so much in the first few weeks postpartum that something that doesn’t breathe will only intensify the sweats and get uncomfortable and stinky quicker.

-- Look for postpartum girdles that are specifically designed to target the abdomen, hips, and waist, instead of simply offering general belly support.
+- Multiple Targeted Areas: Look for postpartum girdles specifically designed to target the abdomen, hips, and waist instead of offering general belly support.

-- Make sure your postpartum belt is easy to put on and take off by yourself (without assistance).
-This can be tricky because some postpartum belts are quite tight and can be difficult to remove.
+- Ease of Use: Make sure your postpartum belt is easy to put on and remove yourself (without assistance).
+This can be tricky because some postpartum belts are tight and difficult to remove.

-- Make sure the postpartum belt has adjustable straps so that you can ensure a good, comfortable fit.
+- Adjustable: Make sure the postpartum belt has adjustable straps so that you can ensure a good, comfortable fit.
 Even as your body changes shape and size.

-- Decide how much compression you want.
+- Compression: Decide how much compression you want.
 You can find postpartum girdles that are more like a compression sleeve for your torso, all the way to postpartum girdles with adjustable clasps and zippers.
-It will come down to what you can wear comfortably for hours a day.
+It will come down to what you can wear comfortably for hours daily.

-- Choose a garment that will stay in place.
-If you read the reviews on some postpartum girdles, you will see that they have one thing in common: don’t stay in place/ rolls over/ falls down/ etc. Some garments that are great for tall women might not stay in place well on a petite woman.
-Try to read the reviews as closely as you can to see what people with similar bodies to yours have to say.
+- Stays In Place: Choose a garment that will stay in place.
+If you read the reviews on some postpartum girdles, you will see they have one thing in common: they don’t stay in place/rollover/fall/ etc. Some garments that are great for tall women might not stay in place well on a petite woman.
+Read the reviews to see what people with similar bodies have to say.

-There are honestly thousands out there, so this list can get you pointed in the right direction, but you might find a different model that has all of the features you’re looking for.
+There are thousands out there, so this list can get you pointed in the right direction, but you might find a different model with all of the features you’re looking for.

 3-In-1 Postpartum Girdles